 Student Teaching for K-12/TSD consists of 8 weeks in a regular classroom setting with a subject area teacher and 8 weeks in a special education or inclusive setting with a special education teacher.

 NOTES FOR STUDENTS

 - Students must have an additional major in an appropriate liberal arts or science major as indicated by the state.

 - Enroll in or successfully pass ANTH 2020

-- Attend an orientation meeting and follow the in Declaring Education as a Major direction
+- Follow the in Declaring Education as a Major direction

 - Complete PSY 1100 successfully.

 - Students must take either BIO 1200 Human Biology or BIO 1140 Applied Anatomy & Physiology

 - Obtain a NJ Substitute Teaching License, after 60 credits.

 - The PRAXIS exam must be passed before entering EDUC 4190 (Student Teaching).